NVIDIA/NeMo-Skills/docs/evaluation/long-context.md

     aalcr --txt_file_folder=/workspace/do_not_share_data/lcr
 ```

-or prepare a subset of the data with
+You can also prepare a subset of the data with limited context window.
 ```bash
     --max_context_window 100000 --setup aalcr_100k
 ```

 Example command for running evaluation.
-It follow official AA-LCR implementation, using Qwen3-235B-A22B-Instruct-2507 as judge.
+It follows official AA-LCR implementation.
+Qwen3-235B-A22B-Instruct-2507 is served as judge.

 ```bash
 model=Qwen2.5-7B-Instruct-1M